 For your convenience, our most common customer questions are answered right here.

-Q: I don’t have a lot of information, can I even do a family tree if I don’t have much to start?
+Q: I don’t have a lot of information, can I even do a family tree if I don’t have much information to start with?

 Q: What information would I need to provide to get started on a family tree?

-A: When we say information we are usually referring to full names, with maiden names, date of birth, date of death if the person has passed and where the person was born and lived during their life time.
+A: When we say information we are usually referring to full names, with maiden names, date and place of birth, date and place of death, where he/she lived during their lifetime and died.
 Any additional information would be helpful as well of course, but not essential.

 Q: Why is knowing the place of birth or where someone lived important?

-Q: What other kinds of information are helpful if I know it?
+Q: What other kinds of information are helpful?

 Q: If I don’t have some of this basic information where could I get it?